Talking About Family in Korean: 93 Vocabulary Words, Titles and Cultural Norms

 Of course, we have our “brother-in-law” and “second cousin once removed” business in English.

-But what about titles based on the age of the relative?
-Or even titles based on the gender of the individual whose relative is being referred to?
+But what about titles that depend on the age of the relative?
+Or even different ways to refer to your relatives based on your gender?

 That’s the confusing world of naming Korean family members!